 Socket weld flange

-Socket weld flanges are best for small-diameter, high-pressure piping where leak prevention is critical.
+Socket weld flanges are best for small-diameter, high-pressure piping where a compact welded connection is needed.

 | Advantage | Description |